Which direction - LEJOG or JOGLE?

 There's a few other key aspects to decide too before you can start planning a detailed LEJOG / JOGLE route:

 - Are you going for enjoyment or purely for speed?
-If you're happy cycling on busy A roads then your mileage might be around 900 miles; avoiding these will mean a route of around 1,000 miles (achieving this round number of miles can often be an objective in itself).
-Main roads are often less hilly, faster, and better maintained than minor roads, however they're obviously not as pleasant and can often feel unsafe.
+If you're happy cycling on busy A-roads then your mileage might be around 900 miles; avoiding these will mean a route of around 1,000 miles (achieving this round number of miles can often be an objective in itself).
+Major roads are often less hilly, faster, and better maintained than minor roads, however they're obviously not as pleasant and can often feel unsafe.

 - Decide how many days you want to take & your rough daily mileage.
 With either of these decided you can calculate the other, assuming a ride length of about 900 or 1000 miles.
 Remember to allow a non-cycling day either side for travelling to the start & end points too.